Richard Boadu

-Richard Boadu (born 4 April 1998) is a Ghanaian professional footballer who plays as midfielder for Ghana Premier League side Medeama S.C.
+Richard Boadu (born 4 April 1998) is a Ghanaian professional footballer who plays as midfielder for Libyan club Al-Ahly Benghazi.

-Early life

-Boadu was born and bred in Kumasi.

 Career

 Early career

-Boadu started his career with Cornerstones FC. a lower-tier side based in Kumasi.
-Boadu played for lower-tier side Phar Rangers before securing a deal to Medeama in 2018.
+Boadu was born and bred in Kumasi.
+He started his career with Cornerstones a lower-tier side based in Kumasi.
+He played for lower-tier side Phar Rangers before securing a deal to Medeama in 2018.
 Prior to that move, he was linked with a move to then Wa All Stars in 2016.